FaZe Clan is definitely one of the most talented teams around and with players like Babybay, it’s easy to see why.

 His stream is also pretty nice, chill, and occasionally hilarious.
 It’s definitely one to watch if you’re looking to see exactly how pro players move.
 He doesn’t provide a lot of commentary though, but his moves are more than enough when you’re watching to learn.

-If watching isn’t enough for you, then it’s a good thing we’ve also gathered the Valorant sensitivity & settings of Babybay for your pleasure.
-Additionally, we’ve also included his PC parts, gears, and other peripherals.
+If watching isn’t enough for you, then it’s a good thing we’ve also gathered the Valorant sensitivity & settings that Babybay uses so that you can copy them.
+Additionally, we’ve also included his PC parts, gear, and other peripherals.

 |Settings Name||Babybay Crosshair Settings|